elopio/docs/source/includes/_callAPI.md

 Returns the total number of [Markets](#market) that belong to the [Reporting Window](#reporting-window).
 This includes [Reporting Round](#reporting-round) Markets.

-#### augur.api.ReportingWindow.getNextReportingWindow({ tx }[, callback])

-Returns the next [Reporting Window](#reporting-window)'s Contract Address.
-Reporting Windows last 30 days and continually occur, one after the other.
-Only one Reporting Window can be active at a time in a [Universe](#universe), and every Reporting Window belongs to a Universe.

 #### augur.api.ReportingWindow.getNumDesignatedReportNoShows({ tx }[, callback])

 Returns the number of [Markets](#market) belonging to this [Reporting Window](#reporting-window) in which the [Designated Reporter](#designated-reporter) failed to [Report](#report) during the [Designated Report Phase](#designated-report-phase).
 These Markets will have a [Designated Report No-Show Gas Bond](#designated-report-no-show-gas-bond) and [Designated Report No-Show REP Bond](#designated-report-no-show-rep-bond) up for grabs for the [First Reporter](#first-reporter) because these Markets have yet to receive a Report.
 This only includes Markets where Designated Reporters failed to Report, and does not include Markets where the Designated Reporter's [Proposed Outcome](#proposed-outcome) was [Challenged](#challenge).